vercel/examples/edge-functions/wasm-rust-hello-world/README.md

 # WASM Rust Hello World

-Build your API with Rust and WebAssembly using Edge Functions.
+A classic Hello World for the edge featuring Rust and WebAssembly.

 This example uses a simple Rust "hello world" example as an API route using Edge Functions API routes.